 Best practice for a one-to-one is to schedule at least 45 to 60 minutes, typically once a month, although the frequency may vary on the following factors:

 • The size of your team – smaller teams (two to six people) might seem easier to schedule than larger ones, however, make sure you spread out the meetings over the course of the month, rather than designating a specific week.
-This will prevent you from feeling that one-to-ones are taking you’re your time (even if these meetings are really important!) and makes preparing for each one-to-one manageable.
+This will prevent you from feeling that one-to-ones are taking your time (even if these meetings are really important!) and makes preparing for each one-to-one manageable.

 • The situation – in his book, Leadership and the One Minute Manager, Ken Blanchard says all leadership is situational; it depends on the experience and competence of the team member to tackle each specific task.
-If someone is new to a role or has a new responsibility, they’ll need more help and direction than a long-serving team member, with lots of experience.
+If someone is new to a role or has a new responsibility, they’ll need more help and direction than a long-serving team member with lots of experience.
 The frequency of one-to-ones can change as the year progresses and the team member faces new or complex challenges.

 • The nature of the objective or project – regardless of experience or credibility, the importance of the project itself might determine the frequency of the one-to-one.
-Always ensure that it’s clear why more regular meet-ups are being scheduled, to avoid a feeling of being micromanaged or frustration about close observation.
+Always ensure that it’s clear why more regular meetups are being scheduled, to avoid a feeling of being micromanaged or frustration about close observation.

-Better one-to-ones.
+Better One-to-Ones.
 Better Results.

-If you’d like to know more about this topic, please subscribe to download our guide to powerful and effective one-to-one meetings: Better one-to-ones.
+If you’d like to know more about this topic, please subscribe to download our guide to powerful and effective one-to-one meetings: Better One-to-Ones.
 Better Results.
 It will help you transform a transactional, box-ticking one-to-one meeting into a constructive dialogue.